blabaere/compare-keyboards/README.md

 # Misc.
 The **model 01 has a built-in mouse** capability, using a modifier and left hand keys.
+It is difficult to find out if the palm key of the mode 01 is usable just by looking at pictures.
+The whole experience seems to depend on this.

 The NISSE has a M size, which should make it require less stretch for a lot of combinations.